 COVID-19 NEWS IN WISCONSIN

 While we are not health professionals here at the Wisconsin Arts Board, we are fortunate to have a strong team of health professionals at the WI Department of Health Services (DHS).
-Their webpage on Coronavirus Disease 2019 (COVID-19) contains the latest information on the disease and what we can do to stop its progress.
+Their webpage on Coronavirus Disease (COVID-19) contains the latest information on the disease and what we can do to stop its progress.
+For the most up-to-date information on COVID-19, we also recommend the state's COVID-19 Page.

 DIRECTION FROM GOVERNOR EVERS

-At this time, in areas where no local government order is in effect, businesses may re-open.
-However, the best practice for businesses choosing to open is to adhere to the Wisconsin Economic Development Commission’s Reopening Guidelines, which compile industry-specific advice for protecting the health and safety of employees and the public.
-We also recommend referring to the Department of Health Services' Interim Guidance on Large Gatherings.
-Additional reopening resources are available under the Reopening and Resilience header below.
+The best practice for nonprofits and businesses choosing to open is to adhere to the Wisconsin Economic Development Commission’s Business Insights and Relief Information, which compile industry-specific advice for protecting the health and safety of employees and the public.
+Additional resources are available on our Relief and Resilience page.

 Click on the header above to access past executive orders and press releases from the Governor's office.

 Stay informed!
 Assign a person on your staff or board to keep an eye on the latest developments and news.
-They can sign up for the Centers for Disease Control's email updates here and for the World Health Organization's email updates here.
+They can sign up for the Centers for Disease Control's email updates and for the World Health Organization's email updates.

 Stay inspired!
-Explore the resources below, including the Reopening and Resilience links, and the "Creative Responses from WI's Creative Sector!" linked in the Archived Resources section.
+Explore the resources below.
 Check out and share articles with ideas for actions we can take.
 Here are a few:

 - Excerpts from the Wisconsin Arts News Related to COVID-19